MonicaMuller/ec2-instance/README.md

 <img src="https://i.imgur.com/hWjHdkl.png" height="25%" width="25%"/>
 </p>
 <h1>Launching and Connecting to an EC2 Instance in AWS</h1>
 In this project, I launched an EC2 instance and connected to the instance using an SSH client.
-Instances are virtual machines/servers that launch into a VPC subnet and consist of 4 components: CPU, memory, disk, and networking.
+Instances are virtual servers that launch into a VPC subnet and consist of 4 components: CPU, memory, disk, and networking.
 Also, since instances launch into VPC subnets and subnets are AZ resilient, EC2 instances are also AZ resilient.
 <br />
 <br />